warint/spiR/cran-comments.md

 In this version I have :

-* put single quotes as requested for the name of the package and other software.
-Thx.
+* changed the name of the functions by withdrawing the sqs mentions.
+* have added a new function, spir_visual, allowing people to create visuals from the SPI data.

 ## Test environments
 * local OS X install, R 3.6.1